The Ostreid Herpesvirus is a highly lethal virus and is the most imminent threat to the survival of the U.S.

 The main outreach target is hatchery and farm staff, and undergraduate students who are intending to undertake aquaculture as a career.

-Ten undergraduate students received training as described above.
+Twelve undergraduate students received training as described above.
+Two of the students were subsequently hired by Hawaiian Shellfish LLC in professional jobs.
 Eight hatchery professionals were also trained in Hawaii.
 Four farm personnel were trained in California.
 At least one hundred students (K-12) were included in this work.

 Data collection and statistical analysis